 “Urban Adamah transformed my relationship to myself, the Earth, and Judaism.
-I wouldn’t be who I am today without the past few months and I am eternally grateful to the program and the people for creating and maintaining such an amazing experience.”
+I wouldn’t be who I am today without these past few months… amazing people, amazing program, amazing experience.”

 – Ari Eisenstadt, Summer 2015

 The Urban Adamah Fellowship is a three-month residential leadership program for adults ages 21-31 that integrates urban organic farming, mindfulness practice, social justice training and progressive Jewish learning and living.
 Fellows live, learn and work on our urban farm campus.
 We accept up to 14 individuals per fellowship season.

 Now in its eighth year, the Urban Adamah Fellowship has graduated over 200 young adults who have gone on to work in the fields of environmental education and policy, sustainable agriculture, community organizing, Jewish education, politics, and social entrepreneurship.

 The fee for the fellowship is $2,800.
 However, we have substantial need-based financial aid available.
 You may apply for financial aid up to $2,000 (meaning, your fellowship fee could be as low as $800).
 The fellowship fee covers food, housing and all program-related expenses.